Effective March 13, 2023

 All Fees will be invoiced in USD except as otherwise provided in a Service Order.
 To the extent a currency conversion is required, the conversion will be undertaken at the time of the purchase, at the exchange rate applicable at that time.

 6.1.
-As between Buckley and Customer, the Subscription Services and Software (and all copies of the Software), and all Intellectual Property Rights therein or relating thereto, are and shall remain the exclusive property of Buckley or its licensors.
-The visual interfaces, graphics, design, compilation, information, computer code (including source code or object code), products, software, services, and all other elements of the Subscription Services and Software provided by Buckley (the “Materials”) are protected by all relevant intellectual property and proprietary rights and applicable laws.
-Except for the Customer Data, all Materials contained in the Subscription Service are the property of Buckley or its third-party licensors.
-Except as expressly authorized by Buckley, Customer may not make use of the Materials.
-Buckley reserves all rights to the Materials not expressly granted in this Agreement.
+As between Orrick and Customer, the Subscription Services and Software (and all copies of the Software), and all Intellectual Property Rights therein or relating thereto, are and shall remain the exclusive property of Orrick or its licensors.
+The visual interfaces, graphics, design, compilation, information, computer code (including source code or object code), products, software, services, and all other elements of the Subscription Services and Software provided by Orrick (the “Materials”) are protected by all relevant intellectual property and proprietary rights and applicable laws.
+Except for the Customer Data, all Materials contained in the Subscription Service are the property of Orrick or its third-party licensors.
+Except as expressly authorized by Orrick, Customer may not make use of the Materials.
+Orrick reserves all rights to the Materials not expressly granted in this Agreement.

 7. CONFIDENTIALITY AND SECURITY.